Naman1997/simple-talos-cluster/README.md

 ## Create an HA Proxy Server

+You can use the [no-lb](https://github.com/Naman1997/simple-talos-cluster/tree/no-lb) branch in case you do not want to use an external load-balancer.
+This branch uses the 1st master node that gets created as the cluster endpoint.

 I've installed `haproxy` on my Raspberry Pi.
 You can choose to do the same in a LXC container or a VM.

 You need to have passwordless SSH access to a user (from the Client node) in this node which has the permissions to modify the file `/etc/haproxy/haproxy.cfg` and permissions to run `sudo systemctl restart haproxy`.
 An example is covered in this [doc](docs/HA_Proxy.md).